-The Women in Government Fellowship program is designed to encourage Yale first-years, sophomores, and juniors to explore political careers by funding their participation in unpaid policy-focused government internships.
+The Women in Government Fellowship program is open to all Yale College first-years, sophomores, and juniors and is designed to help students explore political careers by funding their participation in unpaid onsite policy-focused government internships.

 - Yale College first-years, sophomores, and juniors.